 Smart follow-up automation looks at:

-• Whether the prospect showed any interest signals
+- Whether the prospect showed any interest signals (link clicks, profile views, partial replies)

 This is where AI sales automation really shines.
 Instead of just waiting X days and sending the next template in your sequence, the system actually considers context before following up.

 Maybe your prospect mentioned they’re evaluating solutions next quarter.
 The AI remembers that and times the follow-up accordingly.
 Maybe they said they’re not the right person but gave you a referral.
-The AI handles the handoff message.
+The AI handles the handoff message appropriately.

 Scaling Beyond One LinkedIn Account

-That means even with perfect acceptance rates, you’re looking at maybe 50-60 new conversations per day from a single account.
+That means even with strong acceptance rates, you’re looking at maybe 40-50 new conversations per day from a single account.
 Good, but not transformational for most sales teams.

 The real scale comes from running multiple accounts in parallel.
 And before you ask, yes this is doable without getting banned, but you need to be smart about it.

 Fractional SDR profiles are one approach.
-Instead of creating fake accounts, you partner with real people who run outreach on your behalf using their authentic profiles.
+Instead of creating fake accounts (which LinkedIn flags aggressively now), you partner with real people who run outreach on your behalf using their authentic profiles.

-SBL has a whole network of these fractional SDRs.
+Sbl.so has a whole network of these fractional SDRs.
 You pay them a monthly fee, they connect their profile to your campaigns, and suddenly you’re reaching thousands of prospects per month instead of hundreds.
+Each profile stays within safe individual limits, but the combined volume multiplies your pipeline capacity.

 Common Questions About LinkedIn Sales Navigator Automation